 This feature is valuable in any research environment where users study different materials or conduct varied experiments, requiring different excitation frequencies.

 Single-wavelength sources emit light at a fixed wavelength.
-These systems can provide higher power than tunable light sources, making them suitable for applications that need strong, consistent illumination at a specific frequency.
+These systems provide higher power than tunable light sources, making them suitable for applications that need strong, consistent illumination at a specific frequency.
 These can be better choices for measurements requiring single consistent excitation, such as fluorescence microscopy.

 Technical Support